asumagic/kag-staging/modding.md

 Note that the worldspace routines don't yet support strict ordering.
 Thus, your function will be called back during the front-to-back rendering stage.
 This is only a problem if you are trying to render translucent/blending meshes.
 In that case, the current workaround is to perform rendering in a render script and ensure that your Z tests and writes are set up appropriately.

+### Render styles

+New internal render styles were exposed but they're generally not that useful.

+`NormalNonStrictAlphaBlending` is now the default for various internal rendering (e.g. sprites).
+It supports alpha blending, but it will not guarantee proper ordering, which is more performant and generally looks correct enough.

 ## Font rendering

 Most font rendering can now be replaced by using `GUI::BannerBuilder`.
 It provides a unique interface for rendering text either via `CBanner` (implicitly) or via regular text rendering.